 21. Monsoon Wedding (2001)

 This film, directed by Mira Nair, has gained a cult status over the years.
 Set in the backdrop of a wedding, this film highlights different characters and their stories.
 Issues like child abuse are also dealt with in the film.
 The film won the Golden Lion at the Venice Film Festival.
+This is among the most underrated Bollywood films I’ve ever watched and truly appreciated.

 22. Astitva (2000)